 There are two times Vanya suggests leaving hair on the chin and upper lip alone.
 "I encourage my guests to avoid hair-removal methods a few days before they are due on their period," she says.
-"Skin can be more sensitive around this time, and be more likely to experience a reaction."
-If your chosen method is waxing, avoid it during a breakout as it can cause an increase in bacteria, raising the risk of spots spreading.
+"Skin can be more sensitive around this time and more likely to experience a reaction."
+If your chosen method is waxing, avoid it during a breakout, as it can cause an increase in bacteria, raising the risk of spots spreading.

 What Do I Do Post-Removal?